carpentries-incubator/docker-introduction/_episodes/05-creating-container-images.md

 The `-t` option names the container; the final dot indicates that the `Dockerfile` is in our current directory.

-If my user name was `alice` and I wanted to call my image `alpine-python`, I would use this command:
+For example, if my user name was `alice` and I wanted to call my image `alpine-python`, I would use this command:
 ~~~
 $ docker build -t alice/alpine-python .
 ~~~